CEMPD/SMOKE-ExampleCase/README.md

 The files in this repository serve as a suite of tests for the SMOKE programs and rely on having successfully installed SMOKE and its prerequisites in your system.
 Currently, tests for the following sectors are included:
 - np_oilgas
 - pt_oilgas
-- biogenics sectors are included.
+- biogenics (BEIS4)

-To test SMOKE for their system, users have to follow the next steps:
+To test SMOKE and its components, users have to follow the next steps:

 1. Make a test directory in your system where all code and inputs will be placed, i.e.
 ```